 How much you bring is up to you, but if you’re going somewhere far from a water source—more is always better.

 Our RV only has a 39 gallon fresh water tank, and we use on average eight gallons of water a day for two people (that includes drinking water).
 If you do the math that means we only have enough water in the tank to last about four and half days.

-Since we almost always stay somewhere for at least a full week, we solve the water shortage by carrying three 6-gallon rigid plastic jugs and one 5-gallon collapsible water container giving us more than enough for a full week.
+Since we almost always stay somewhere for at least a full week, we solve the water shortage by carrying three 6-gallon rigid plastic jugs and one 5-gallon collapsible water container giving us more than enough for a whole week.

 Of course, bringing the water with you is only the first step.
 Next you need to get it into your RV water tank.
 I will confess that I used to think this was a non-issue.
 Our RV has a simple gravity fill water port where we can pour the water directly from the jug with a funnel.